Simsala Grimm: Broadcast

-Simsala Grimm premiered on KiKA in Germany on November 1, 1999, and ended on July 21, 2000.
-It was later renewed for a second season, which premiered on December 6, 2010, and ended on December 31 of the same year.
+Simsala Grimm premiered on KiKA in Germany on 1 November 1999, and ended on 21 July 2000.
+It was later renewed for a second season, which premiered on 6 December 2010, and ended on 31 December that same year.

 The English version of the series premiered in Australia in 2001 on ABC Kids, and later on RTÉ2 in Ireland.
 In addition, the first season of the series was distributed on DVDs in the United States in 2004, under the name "The Fairy Tales of the Brothers Grimm".

-A third season was announced in 2019.
-Remastered versions of the previous seasons were produced as well, and were released on Amazon Prime Video in March 2021 in Germany and the United Kingdom, with the German version in particular releasing in theaters starting October 28, 2021.
-On November 7, 2021, a series of radio plays was announced for an early 2022 release, with the first episode, based on The Seven Ravens, releasing on February 11 on Spotify, Deezer, and Napster.
+A third season was announced in 2019 and set to be released in 2027.
+Remastered versions of the previous seasons, titled "Simsala Grimm: Re-Version", were produced as well, and were released on Amazon Prime Video in March 2021 in Germany and the United Kingdom, with the German version in particular releasing in theaters starting on 28 October.
+On 7 November 2021, a series of radio plays was announced for an early 2022 release, with the first episode, based on The Seven Ravens, releasing on 11 February on Spotify, Deezer, and Napster.
+Afterwards, a second episode, based on The King's Son Who Feared Nothing, was released on 17 May 2023, followed by a third episode based on The Courageous Flute-Player on 20 October 2023, a fourth episode based on The Elves and the Shoemaker on 17 November 2023, a fifth episode based on The Queen Bee on 15 March 2024, and a sixth episode based on The Thief and the Merchant on 14 June 2024.
+Along these, a new spinoff miniseries called "Yoyo and Doc Croc's Grand Tour" is in production along with a TV Special based on The Water Of Life as well.

+In October 2024, episodes of the series in English were uploaded to the YouTube channel "Simsala Grimm Official".

 Proposed film adaptation

 In 2002, Greenlight Media partnered with Berlin Animation Film and John H. Williams of Vanguard Animation to produce a film adaptation that would have been known domestically as Happily N'Ever After, which would have revolved around Cinderella's stepmother taking over the land of Simsala.
 The film would have starred Andy Dick as Yoyo, and Wallace Shawn as Doc Croc, with the additional voices of Freddie Prinze Jr., Sarah Michelle Gellar, George Carlin and Sigourney Weaver.
 By 2003, Grenlight Media would sell its interest in the film, and while the film did get released in 2007, all connections to the series were removed from the final project.

-In March 2019, with the celebration of 20th anniversary of the series, Greenlight Media announced that it signed a deal with Fabula Media Group to produce animated feature film based on the show, as well as the third season is in development.
+In March 2019, with the celebration of 20th anniversary of the series, Greenlight Media announced that it signed a deal with Fabula Media Group to produce an animated feature film based on the show to be released in 2026, and also stated that the third season is in development.